tfgg/yournextmep/_candidates/eu2014/bnp/richard-perry.md

 person: richard-perry
 region: eastern
 party: bnp
-title: Eastern - British National Party - Richard Perry
+title: Richard Perry is running for MEP in Eastern for the British National Party
 incumbent: false
 ---